 You guys…purple sweet potatoes.
 I repeat, PURPLE sweet potatoes!!
 Please tell me you have tried them?!
-If you haven’t, well you need to, and this recipe for Hasselback Purple Sweet Potatoes with Ghee and Parsely will do the trick.
+If you haven’t, well you need to, and this recipe for Hasselback Purple Sweet Potatoes will do the trick.

 Ok that’s enough about my love affair with purple sweet potatoes.
 Let’s talk about how I prepared them.
 According to my very brief Internet research, Hasselback potatoes originated in Sweden.
 Aren’t they cool looking?!